seflerZ/oneink/README.md

 ## Features

-- **Clear All Ink**: Remove all ink strokes from the current page
+- **Clear All Ink**: Remove ink strokes from the current page — if ink is selected (lasso), only selected ink is removed
-- **Delete Ink by Color**: Select a color and delete all strokes of that color (accurate color detection via Microsoft.Ink API)
+- **Delete Ink by Color**: Select a color and delete strokes of that color — if ink is selected (lasso), only selected ink colors are shown and deleted

 ## Requirements